nagan319/recreating-ML-history/Rumelhart.md

 \end{bmatrix}^{(L)}
 ```

 This process is iteratively repeated until the final, output layer is reached.
+Using pseudo-code, the overall process can be represented as follows:

 ```
 input = [...]